Blind Artist

 -

 Researchers observe reality and abstract it.
 This is a really hard (and sometimes dangerous) task.
 This exercise is a great metaphor of the research process.
 Working in pairs, one participant is asked to describe a painting to the other partner.
 Just like a researcher tries to make sense of the reality of another person, the partner is tasked to re-paint an image they can’t see.
-This exercise sometimes can be very frustrating, but it is a powerful reminder that as researchers we need to be aware of our limits and our bias.
+This exercise sometimes can be very frustrating, but it is a powerful reminder that as researchers and practitioners more broadly we need to be aware of our limits and our bias.